SilvioWeging/kASA/README.md

 ```

 ### Miscellaneous
-1. If you've lost your frequency file "`<index name>_f.txt`", you can create one without building the index anew:
+1. If you've lost your frequency file "`<index name>_f.txt`" and have not shrunken the index via mode 2, you can create one without building the index anew:
 ```
 <path to kASA>/kASA getFrequency -c <content file> -d <path and name of the index file> -t <temporary directory> -m <amount of RAM> -n <number of threads>
 ```

-2. If you've lost your trie file "`<index name>_trie`", your call's gonna look like:
+2. If you've lost your trie file "`<index name>_trie`" and have not shrunken the index via mode 2, your call's gonna look like:
 ```
 <path to kASA>/kASA trie -d <path and name of the index file> -t <temporary directory>
 ```

-If you've lost the `_info.txt` file associated with your index: Get the size in bytes, divide by 12 (not shrunken) or 6 (shrunken via method 2) and create a `<index name>_info.txt` file with the result as first line in it.
+3. If you've lost the `_info.txt` file associated with your index: Get the size in bytes, divide by 12 (not shrunken) or 6 (shrunken via method 2) and create a `<index name>_info.txt` file with the result as first line in it.
 For the shrunken index, add a 3 as second line in the file (which indicates, that it has been shrunken).

-3. You can measure the redundancy of your (non-halved) index via:
+4. You can measure the redundancy of your (non-halved) index via:
 ```
 <path to kASA>/kASA redundancy -c <content file> -d <path and name of the index file> -t <temporary directory>
 ```
 This gives you a hint whether you should look at the unique relative frequencies and/or the non-unique relative frequencies.
 It's measured by counting how many tax IDs 99% of your k-mers have.
-If for example almost every k-mer has only one taxon, that's pretty unique.
+If for example almost every k-mer has only one associated taxon, that's pretty unique.

-4. The folder `example/` contains a minimum working example for most of the calls presented in this Readme with a dummy taxonomy, .fasta and .fastq.gz file.
+5. The folder `example/` contains a minimum working example for most of the calls presented in this Readme with a dummy taxonomy, .fasta and .fastq.gz file.
+If you have [Snakemake](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html) installed, you can use the Snakemake file inside the folder to run all possible modes.
+Go inside the folder with `cd` and type `snakemake --config path=../build/` to point to the path where executable of kASA lies.
+If anything goes awry, please tell me.

 ## Useful scripts
-- generateCF.py: The python 3 version of the `generateCF` mode described [here](#generate-a-content-file).
 - jsonToFrequencies.py: Creates a profile based on the most prominent taxa per read.
-Usage: `-i <kASA output> -o <result> (-t threshold for rel. score)`.
+Usage: `-i <kASA output> -o <result> (-t <threshold for rel. score>)`.
 Consumes a lot of memory because the json file is loaded into memory.
 - hrToFrequencies.py: Same as above but for human readable output.
 - csvToCAMI.py: Converts a profiling output into the CAMI profile format.
 Needs the NCBI 'nodes.dmp' and 'names.dmp' file for upwards traversing of the taxonomic tree.
+Usage: `-i <kASA output> -o <result> -n <nodes.dmp> -m <names.dmp> -k <k value> -u <u: unique, o: overall, n: non-unique> (-t <threshold>)`.
-- camiToKrona.py: Converts the CAMI profile to a file format readable by [Krona](https://github.com/marbl/Krona/wiki)
+- camiToKrona.py: Converts the CAMI profile to a file format readable by [Krona](https://github.com/marbl/Krona/wiki).
+Usage: `-i <cami file> -o <krona file>`.
 - jsonToCAMIBin.py: Converts the json output file into the CAMI binning format.
+Usage: `-i <json file> -o <cami file>`.

 ## Todos and upcoming